Exploring Vision Neural Network Pruning via Screening Methodology: Introduction

 \section{Introduction}

-Deep Neural Networks or Deep Learning have revolutionized numerous fields, achieving remarkable success in computer vision \cite{krizhevsky2012imagenet, redmon2016you, he2017mask}, natural language processing \cite{mikolov2013efficient, sutskever2014sequence, devlin2018bert}, predictive analytics \cite {guo2017deepfm, arora2022probabilistic, lim2021temporal}, and beyond.
-Much of the last decade has seen intense effort in developing increasingly complicated architectures in the computer vision image classification area, representing models such as VGG \cite{simonyan2014very}, ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, ShuffleNet \cite{zhang2018shufflenet}, MobileNet \cite{howard2017mobilenets}, and VIT \cite{dosovitskiy2020image}.
+Deep Neural Networks or Deep Learning have revolutionized numerous fields, achieving remarkable success in computer vision \cite{krizhevsky2012imagenet, he2017mask}, natural language processing \cite{mikolov2013efficient, sutskever2014sequence, devlin2018bert}, predictive analytics \cite {guo2017deepfm, arora2022probabilistic, lim2021temporal}, and beyond.
 Despite these advances, the large computational and memory requirements of such models challenge real-time applications and resource-constrained device deployments, such as mobile phones and edge computing platforms.
 These environments require lightweight models that can balance fast inference speed and acceptable performance, underlined by an urgent need for effective model compression techniques.

-These challenges have further spawned various approaches to optimize deep neural networks, such as network pruning \cite{han2015learning, liu2017learning}, knowledge distillation \cite {hinton2015distilling, tian2019contrastive}, weight quantization \cite{jacob2018quantization, wu2018training}, low-rank factorization \cite{sun2017svdnet, haeffele2015global}, neural sparsity encoding \cite{wu2018deep, dawer2020neural}, and neural architecture search \cite{zoph2016neural, liu2018darts}, to name a few.
+These challenges have further spawned various approaches to optimize deep neural networks, such as network pruning \cite{cheng2024survey, han2015learning, liu2017learning}, knowledge distillation \cite {xu2024survey, hinton2015distilling, tian2019contrastive}, weight quantization \cite{lin2024awq, jacob2018quantization, wu2018training} and neural sparsity encoding \cite{wang2023co, wu2018deep, dawer2020neural}, to name a few.
 Of these, network pruning stands out as one of the effective model compression techniques through the systematic removal of redundant elements like weights, filters, or channels within models.
 Pruning reduces computational complexity and savings in storage while increasing the potential for inference speed; hence, it has been one practical mean of deploying deep learning models on resource-constrained devices.
+Loosely speaking, pruning techniques could be divided into unstructured \cite{vadera2022methods} and structured \cite{lemaire2019structured}.